dudintv/dudin.tv/content/articles/vizrt-script-1.md

 ```

 Note:
-* the line of function defining have the data type of returning value
+* the line of function defining has the data type of returning value
-* to return the value, just assing the output value to the function name
+* to return the value, just assign the output value to the function name
 * I used system subroutine ```println``` for printing text string into the console.
-This subroutine is very usefull for finding errors in code (debug). _You can copy and paste this code and try to rut it.
+This subroutine is very useful for finding errors in code (debug). _You can copy and paste this code and try to rut it.
 Don't forget to look into the console ;)_

-__Subroutine__ (that haven't return value) is defined and used like a function.
-Only you don't need to define return data type and don't return.
+__Subroutine__ (that haven't return value) is defined and used as a function.
+Only you don't need to define the return data type and don't return.
 ```basic
 Sub PrintTemp(input As Double)
 	If input > 0 Then